-In this session we will critically examine how and why courts, legal scholars, and other powerful actors in public life often describe the conservative positions on social issues as “religious” and the liberal ones as “secular,” implying that only the latter can be deliverances of “reason.”
-We will pay particular attention to controversies concerning the sanctity of human life, marriage, religious liberty, and the place of God in public life.
-We will also take a look at the shift in our culture from political liberalism to hegemonic liberalism, which has resulted in challenges to religious liberty in such cases as Masterpiece Cakeshop v.
-Colorado (2018).
+In this session we will critically examine how and why courts, legal scholars, and other powerful actors in public life seem to misunderstand the nature of religious beliefs.
+We will look at two different types of misunderstandings: (1) those in which the views of religiously motivated citizens are treated as if they can never be the deliverances of reason, e.g., when the prolife view of unborn life is labeled as a matter of “faith,” and (2) those in which the liturgical practices and sacred objects of religiously motivated citizens are either ignored (e.g., the Masterpiece Cakeshop case) or treated as if they can be adequately explained by a nonreligious analogy (e.g., the case of the Sikh student and his kirpan).
+We will also look at our culture’s shift from political liberalism to hegemonic liberalism and its implications for the future of religious liberty.
 The title of this session is taken from the speaker’s book, published in 2015 by Cambridge University Press.
 It was the winner of the prestigious American Academy of Religion’s 2016 Book Award for Excellence in the Study of Religion in the category of Constructive-Reflective Studies.

 Francis J. Beckwith, Taking Rites Seriously: Law, Politics, and the Reasonableness of Faith (Cambridge University Press, 2015)

 Francis J. Beckwith, “Religious Belief, Religious Liberty, and the Art of Taking Rites Seriously.”
 Liberty Law Forum (27 May 2016): http://www.libertylawsite.org/2016/05/27/religious-belief-religious-liberty-and-the-artof-taking-rites-seriously/